Skip to main content

 To think out of the box

-In this blog post, we’ll explore the importance of defining the box and the role of sensemaking and reframing in design thinking, and offer some strategies and techniques for encouraging outside-the-box thinking and innovation.
+In this blog post, we’ll explore the importance of defining the box and the role of sense-making and reframing in design thinking, and offer some strategies and techniques for encouraging outside-the-box thinking and innovation.

 Thinking out of the box is a cognitive process that involves considering the limitations and constraints that may be shaping our perspective or our ability to think creatively.
 It often involves breaking free from preconceived notions or assumptions, and looking at a problem or challenge from a different angle.